Blue yodeling: Australia

-In addition, yodeling was and is very popular in Australian Country music.
+In addition, yodeling was and is popular in Australian country music.
 According to one study, yodelling was used in two-thirds of the songs representative of the period between 1936 and 1960, and yodelling competitions were still widespread in pubs in 1994.
-Like many others, Australia's country legend Slim Dusty cultivated the Jimmie Rodgers style in his early career after producer Arch Kerr told him in the early 1940s that he couldn't sell country music without yodeling.
+Like many others, Australia's Slim Dusty cultivated the Jimmie Rodgers style in his early career after producer Arch Kerr told him in the early 1940s that he could not sell country music without yodeling.
 Even before Dusty, Tex Morton had enjoyed greater success in the 1930s as "The Yodelling Boundary Rider".
 He was also strongly influenced by Rodgers, but also by Wilf Carter and Goebel Reeves.
 He adapted American themes to Australian conditions, the "Hobo" became the "Bagman", the "Cowboy" became the "Boundary Rider".

 Characteristics

-Immediately after the release of T for Texas, it was not clear how this new style should be categorized.
+Immediately after the release of "T for Texas", it was not clear how this new style should be categorized.
 Victor had advertised it as a "popular song for comedian with guitar" and Rodgers' style as "grotesque".
 However, the reference to African-American traditions was unmistakable; one critic described him as a "white man gone black".
 Indeed, Rodgers must have had a special feel for this style, which, according to Cliff Carlisle, was also reflected in his whole manner: "Jimmie, he reminded me more of a colored person, or a negro ... than anybody I ever saw, in a way."
-Thus, the lyrical I in Mule Skinner Blues, whose first sentences are based on a song by blues musician Tom Dickson, is also addressed as "shine", a derogatory term for black people derived from "shoe shine".
+Thus, the lyrical I in "Mule Skinner Blues", whose first sentences are based on a song by blues musician Tom Dickson, is also addressed as "shine", a derogatory term for black people derived from "shoe shine".

 Conversely, Rodgers' music was also appreciated and used as inspiration by African Americans, who, according to an assessment expressed in the literature, may have made him at least in part an "honorary negro".
-This association went so far that some historians, to whom Rodgers was unknown, classified his songs as traditional folk songs and made the following statement in relation to Blue Yodel No. 5: "As we have it here it is clearly a Negro blues song."
+This association went so far that some historians, to whom Rodgers was unknown, classified his songs as traditional folk songs and made the following statement in relation to "Blue Yodel No. 5": "As we have it here it is clearly a Negro blues song."

 In an essay published in 1957, the music journalist John Greenway identified a situational and a prosodic pattern, i.e. the relationship between word and sound, as identifying features of blue yodeling.
 The "rounder" often appears, boasting about his abilities as a lover, but at the same time is deeply insecure and constantly fears the "creeper" who wants to steal his partner.
 He reacts to this with threats or violence and/or the assurance that he can have any other woman anyway.
 In formal terms, this is achieved through the use of "negro maverick stanzas", which - often in an ambiguous way - thematize violence and promiscuity.
-In Blue Yodel No. 3, for example, mistrust is followed by a threat: "Won't you tell me, mama, where you stayed last night, 'cause your hair's all tangled and your clothes don't fit you right (...)
+In "Blue Yodel No. 3", for example, mistrust is followed by a threat: "Won't you tell me, mama, where you stayed last night, 'cause your hair's all tangled and your clothes don't fit you right (...)
 The day you quit me, woman, that's the day that you die."